What is special about this course?

-This intense, online course will provide you with a broad and critical awareness of psychological theory and practice.
+This British Psychological Society (BPS) accredited online course will provide you with a broad and critical awareness of psychological theory and practice.
 Throughout the course you will develop an understanding of what drives people's behaviour, why we are unique and in what ways we are the same, and explore the theories which explain human behaviour and how they are relevant in today's society.

-Alongside acquiring the key concepts and core knowledge of psychology, you will build strong project management, analytical and report writing skills.
+Alongside acquiring the key concepts and core knowledge of psychology, you will build strong project management, analytical and report-writing skills.
 Your learning experience will culminate in a substantial research project/dissertation, for which you will have support from your supervisor.

-On successful completion of the programme you will be eligible to apply for Graduate Basis for Chartership (GB).
-This allows you to go on to further masters level study in specialised areas of psychology.
+On successful completion of the programme you will be eligible to apply for Graduate Basis membership of the BPS.
+This allows you to go on to further masters level study in specialised vocational areas of psychology.

-You will choose three of the following core modules:
+You will study three core modules: